-Your review must not exceed 4,000 words (i.e. all text, including figure legends and tables; but excluding the Title, Index and the References section).
+Your review must not exceed 4,000 words (i.e. all text excluding in the title page, index/table of contents, figure legends, tables, plagiarism declaration, appendix and the references section).
 It must be typed in Times New Roman 12 point font, with a line spacing of 1.5.
 It must be submitted not later than Friday, on week 19 (January 5th, 2023), with the word count verified and included in the submitted version (see appendix n V).